kubotal/sandbox/README.md

 Some points to note here:

 - It is assumed the repo was copied into your **personal** GitHub account, under the name `sandbox`.
-If not the case, the command above should be slightly modified.
-Refer to the FluxCD documentation.
+If not the case, the command above should be slightly modified, by replacing the option `--personal` with `--owner <your organization>`
 - The repository will be updated by the `flux` command.
 So, the provided token must allow such access.

-Then:
+Then, enter the following:

 ```
 flux bootstrap github \